Yogananth-r/machine-learning-resources/README.md

-# Roadmap To Machine Learning
+# Roadmap To Machine Learning & Resources

 This a roadmap to machine learning which I embarked upon!